-In addition to meeting the College's standard admission requirements, prior to enrollment, candidates must:
+In addition to meeting the College's standard admission requirements, prior to starting the program, candidates must:

 - Hold a current unencumbered LVN license. - Must Interview with the Dean of Nursing or designee. - Have a minimum cumulative grade point average (CGPA) of 3.0. - Have a minimum 3.0 GPA in the following prerequisite courses: